p4lang/p4runtime/docs/v1/guidance-for-generating-p4info.md

 There is never anything put into a P4Info message because of `typedef` definitions in a P4 program.

-Note that the bit width of 10 appears in the P4Info file for any `type`s "built on top of" a `bit<10>`, _unless that type has its own `p4runtime_translation` annotation_.
+Note that the bit width of 10 appears in the P4Info message for any `type`s "built on top of" a `bit<10>`, _unless that type has its own `p4runtime_translation` annotation_.